s1f10220227/concept-graphs/README.md

 export OPENAI_API_KEY=<your GPT-4 API KEY here>
 ```

-Also note that you may need to make the following change at [this line](https://github.com/haotian-liu/LLaVA/blob/main/llava/mm_utils.py#L68) in the original LLaVa repo to run the following commands.
+Also note that if you are using the same [commit](https://github.com/haotian-liu/LLaVA/tree/8fc54a09a6be74b2abd913c468fb3d42ae826194) as we did, you may need to make the following change at [this line](https://github.com/haotian-liu/LLaVA/blob/8fc54a09a6be74b2abd913c468fb3d42ae826194/llava/mm_utils.py#L68) in the original LLaVa repo to run the following commands.

 ```python
             # if output_ids[0, -keyword_id.shape[0]:] == keyword_id: